SciTools/iris/docs/iris/src/further_topics/metadata.rst

 One further point worth highlighting is it is possible for `NumPy`_ scalars and arrays to appear in the ``attributes`` `dict`_ of some Iris metadata class instances.
-Normally, this would cause issues,
+Normally, this would cause issues.
+For example,

 .. doctest:: richer-metadata